Inspection day doesn’t have to be so daunting once you have completed the CQC Inspection Specialist Certificate.

-Everything you need to know about CQC inspection, without leaving the office
+Everything you need to know about current CQC inspections, without leaving the office

-Access to tools to help you make your role easier and ensure compliance in your setting
+Access quality tools to help you make your role easier and ensure compliance in your setting

 Minimise the time you spend on preparing for inspection